Form preview

 Below is a list of the most common customer questions.
 If you can’t find an answer to your question, please don’t hesitate to reach out to us.

-The purpose of 2023 Form 4797 is to report gains or losses from the sale or exchange of business property or assets.
-This form helps determine the tax consequences of these transactions and calculate any applicable tax liability.
+The purpose of IRS Form 4797 is to report gains or losses from the sale of business property and to provide the IRS with information that helps determine whether the proceeds should be treated as capital gains or ordinary income.

 pdfFiller is an end-to-end solution for managing, creating, and editing documents and forms in the cloud.
 Save time and hassle by preparing your tax forms online.